The Simplicial Model of Univalent Foundations (after Voevodsky): Introduction

-It also follows from this model that the Univalent Foundations are consistent, provided that the classical foundations we use are (precisely, ZFC together with the existence of two strongly inaccessible cardinals, or equivalently two Grothendieck universes).
+It follows from this model that Martin-Löf type theory plus the Univalence Axiom (presented in terms of contextual categories) is consistent, provided that the classical foundations we use are---precisely, ZFC together with the existence of two strongly inaccessible cardinals, or equivalently two Grothendieck universes.

+As hinted above, there is one important technical caveat regarding our treatment of type theory: we state the model and consistency results in terms of contextual categories, not syntax, so as to avoid reliance on initiality results.

 This paper therefore includes a mixture of logical and homotopy-theoretic ingredients; however, we have aimed to separate the two wherever possible.
 Good background references for the logical parts include \cite{n-p-s:programming}, a general introduction to the type theory; \cite{hofmann:syntax-and-semantics}, for the categorical semantics; and \cite{martin-lof:bibliopolis}, the \emph{locus classicus} for the logical rules.
 For the homotopy-theoretic aspects, \cite{goerss-jardine} and \cite{hovey:book} are both excellent and sufficient references.
 Finally, for the category-theoretic language used throughout, \cite{mac-lane:cwm} is canonical.